Kevin & Perry Go Large: Locations

 The Ibiza club Amnesia makes an appearance in the film.
 However, the front view of the club, as shown in the film, is not the same as the actual Amnesia.
 The DJ booth that Eyeball Paul uses in the film is not the actual booth of the club, which is sited above the giant "spectrum analyser", seen in the film to the right of the fictitious booth.
 The Harlequin Shopping Centre in Watford was also used.
 Freemans Close in Stoke Poges in Buckinghamshire was used for the location of the Pattersons' house.
 Ibiza Airport was briefly used; however, the footage of a Virgin Sun Airlines plane landing was actually filmed at El Altet airport in Alicante.

 Kevin and Perry and Kevin's parents' apartment is in Santa Eulària des Riu in Ibiza.
 The beach that the boys go to is Cala Benirras on the western shore north of San Antonio.

-The buying of the indecent magazine was done in the high street of Shepperton.
+The buying of the pornography magazine was done in the high street of Shepperton.
 The opening sequence where Kevin dreams of saving Anne Boleyn from execution was filmed at Dover Castle.